cmtchssn/Dissertation/README.md

 I've got it working quite well now.
 The seed was being randomized, which I changed, and now there is an even flow between terrain changes.
 I also added a state that says the terrain is looping to prevent starting a new terrain change during a current one.
 I also made it work on a button press and a randomized lerp time.
 It should be much easier to call from a VR controller at this point.

+### Day 065
+Map terrain lerp to VR controller.
+Make sure objects don't fall through.
+If they do, maybe set up a state that says when terrain is lerping, dice are unaffected by gravity or something.
+Just spitballing.

+I've got plenty to fix before this is a good playing experience, but it is at least semi-functional now.
+Mostly, I need to eliminate the first timeandspace object from being in the game and fix me not having any colliders so that I don't just float 10 feet in the air or sink below the flowing terrain.

 ---

 ### Jesse Meeting 001